hanhanhan-kim/vidtools/README.md

 <details><summary> Click for details. </summary>
 <br>

 This command batch converts `.h264` videos to `.mp4` videos.
 It can output the `.mp4` videos in monochrome.
+Its `.yaml` parameters are:

 - `root` (string): Path to the root directory; the directory that houses the target `.h264` videos.
 Is recursive.
 - `framerate` (integer): The framerate, in Hz, of the target `.h264` videos.
 Assumes that all the videos in the `root` directory and its recursive subdirectories have the same framerate.